goh-joshua/CTFs/TISC-25/Level-3/README.md

 ---

-So this rotary-precision.txt file is 14MB and it seems to be G-code after using Google.
+So this rotary-precision.txt file is 14MB and it seems to be G-code after some Googling.

 So I placed it into a G-Code renderer, and wasted alot of time looking at the model.